JuliaPhylo/SNaQ.jl/docs/src/man/parallelcomputation.md

 !!! warning
-    The `seed` argument will not be used when multithreading, thus results may not be reprodible.
+    The `seed` argument will not be used when multithreading, thus results may not be reproducible.
-    Due to issues with seeds and random number generation, each run may use the seeded numbers in a different order when running computations.
+    Due to issues with seeds and random number generation, each run may use the seeded numbers in a different order when running multithreaded computations.
     This could lead to different results between runs, even when using the same seed.

 ### Removing uninformative quartets